cbarb005/ucr-cs100/textbook/README.md

 If you have a question that isn't answered in the text or in the FAQ section, post an issue onto github.

 ##Other Resources
-The appendix holds a number of extra resources for your benefit.
+There is a number of extra resources for your benefit in the appendix folders, as well as cheatsheets and videos.
-A brief overview of its contents is listed below:
+A brief overview of each folder's contents is listed below:
+* Appendix

 	* bestpractices - good programming principles

 	* C++ - information on useful C++ concepts.

 	* casestudies - case studies for the IOCCC.

-* cheatsheets -  guides on vim, bash, git, gdb, and syscallss.

 	* macros - using macros.

 	* sort - using the sort function.

 	* tools - tutorials for bash, git, debugging programs, and more.

+* cheatsheets

+	* vim - quick reference sheet for commands.

+	* bash - guide for useful bash shell commands.

+	* git - useful git commands.

+	* gdb - quick guide on gdb usage.

+	* syscalls - quick reference sheet for syscalls.

 * videos - videos on various topics.
+	* function calls - videos on various useful functions.
+	* gdb - using gdb to debug.
+	* syscalls (cartoon) - quick and easy explanation for syscalls.
+	* syscalls (detailed) - in-depth syscalls videos.
+	* vim - videos on some more advanced vim features.